Mental Health and

 2025-2027

 Goals and objectives are developed based on root cause analysis, current evidence, state and national plans, and community input, assets, and readiness.
 More information on this process can be found in Eau Claire County’s Community Health Assessment and Community Health Improvement Plan.
+These documents are available on our “Data” page.

 a group of three friends hiking through the woods with trekking poles